 9. You're a realist

-You know what the job demands of you and what you can expect to earn doing it.
-No surprises or disappointments.
+You know what the job demands of you and what you can expect to earn doing it– no surprises or disappointments.
 The more valuable you make yourself to your company, the more your compensation can be elevated.
 If you're hired by a brand new spa you can virtually count on its owners discovering just how expensive it is to operate and your salary may be one of the first places they look to slim costs.
 There may even be some thought of replacing you or eliminating the position altogether.
-It's not uncommon, particularly when an owner/investor's own performance expectations have fallen far short of the dream.
+It's not uncommon, particularly when an owner or investor's own performance expectations have fallen far short of the dream.
 Make sure that you're seen as an asset and not a burden.
-If you have the ability to relocate for a director's spot, that's a +++!
+If you have the ability to relocate for a director's spot, that's a big plus.

 10. You're not afraid of long hours and hard work